whatmakeart/whatmakeart.github.io/content/digital-fabrication/laser-cutting/create-laminated-3d-forms-from-flat-sheets-fusion-360.md

 </div>
 </div>

 Are you interested in creating 3D forms from flat sheets using a laser cutter?
 We'll go through a step-by-step Fusion 360 tutorial to turn an organic shape into a series of panels that can be used to construct a laminated three-dimensional object.
-Specifically, we'll tackle how to segment a sphere—a shape that challenges conventional split body techniques—using the trim function.
+Specifically, we'll tackle how to segment a sphere-a shape that challenges conventional split body techniques-using the trim function.

 ## Fusion 360 Instructions